-I’m in the process of updating and organizing my pantry again and I decided to create some new Kitchen Pantry Labels in the process.
+It’s time to update and organize my pantry again and I decided to create some new kitchen pantry labels in the process.
 I love how they add a little farmhouse charm to the canisters!

-I’ve created 42 food storage labels are still available in the library.
+The original 42 food storage labels are still available in the library.
 They are split into three categories, Baking, Grains and Beverages/Snacks.
 I’ve included a variety of common pantry items.
-Let me know in the comments, if there is something you would like to have added.

 CHOOSE YOUR PAPER

 Make sure your paper size is set to letter.
-Always test print on plain paper to ensure everything is aligned properly.
+Always do a test print on plain paper first.
 Check your printer to make sure your paper is loaded in the right direction.
 Every printer should have one of these little icons that indicates which way to load the paper.
 I have an HP Envy and the paper is loaded face down.

 APPLY YOUR LABELS

-I hope these Kitchen Pantry Labels helped you with your organization project.
+I hope these Kitchen Pantry Labels help you with your organization project.
 Thanks for stopping by!

 Thank you for the question.
 At this time I don’t have an editable template to share as a PDF.
 I am currently working on learning the process.
 Check back at a later date, as it might be available.
 These pantry labels would be a great printable to test the process on.